-No share-based (as opposed to option-based) awards have been granted to the Corporation's Named Executive Officers during the year ended September 30, 2022.
-A total of 275,000 options at \$0.18 per share and an expiry date of May 1, 2027 were granted during the year ended September 30, 2022 to the Named Executive Officers.
-No stock options granted to the Named Executive Officers have been repriced during the year ended September 30, 2022.
-See "Approval of Stock Option Plan" on page 6 of this Management Information Circular for a summary of the Plan.
+No share-based (as opposed to option-based) awards have been granted to the Corporation's Named Executive Officers during the year ended September 30, 2023.
+No options were granted or repriced during the year ended September 30, 2023 to the Named Executive Officers.
+See "Approval of Stock Option Plan" on page 7 of this Management Information Circular for a summary of the Plan.

-Details of options awarded to Named Executive Officers that were outstanding as at September 30, 2022 are set forth in the following table:
+Details of options awarded to Named Executive Officers that were outstanding as at September 30, 2023, are set forth in the following table: